 Quickshifts: More Flexible, More Easily Tolerated, More Effective in EI

-Parents are happy to be able to download the albums and use them to improve transitions, sleep, attention and more.
-The use of technology to entrain an alpha brainwave state means that if the album isn’t a perfect fit, I don’t get an overwhelmed child; there is always some improvement in regulation and arousal.
+Parents are happy to be able to download the albums onto their phones and use them to improve transitions, sleep, attention and more.
+The use of technology to entrain an alpha brainwave state means that if the album isn’t a perfect fit, I don’t get an overwhelmed child; there is always some degree of improvement in regulation and arousal.
 But when I have seen kids generate more postural activation, calm down and even laugh, or tune into their environments in ways they never have before Quickshifts, I wonder why I waited so long to get this treatment on board.

 If you are tempted to go out and buy these albums without the guidance of an OTR that is trained in sound therapy, please reconsider.
 The reason that I have had such success with Quickshifts is not just because this treatment works.
 It is because I use it as part of a whole sensory-based protocol, in which I can select and prescribe the right music to be used at the right time.
 There really is a reason to have an OTR help you.
 You will get better results, avoid problems, save time and money, and have someone trained in treatment guiding you.
 Not Dr. Google.